 D. Avoid locations that limit expansion such as structural steel, stairwells and elevator shafts, outside walls, or other fixed building walls.

-E. In locating an EF, note that unrated OSP cable shall not be exposed for a cable length of more than 50 feet (50’) per the NEC
+E. In locating an EF, note that unrated OSP cable shall not be exposed for a cable length of more than 50 feet (50’) per the NEC.

 F. TRs should be easily accessible and accessed directly from public hallways.
-Access should not be through offices, other utility spaces, or janitorial spaces.
+Access should not be through offices, other utility spaces or janitorial spaces.

 G. A TR must be a rectangular room with no obstructions or protrusions (beams, columns, etc.) that decrease the usable square footage available in the room.